All Americans can now travel legally to Cuba -- with some limitations.

 The longstanding ban on Cuba travel has been amended to allow all Americans to take part in tours to Cuba that encourage “people to people” contact.
 Previously, only religious, educational, and cultural groups could legally travel to Cuba, and then only with specific permission from the U.S. State Department.

 The bad news is that Americans still can't simply book a flight and a hotel and head to Cuba.
-You'll need to travel with a Cuba travel organization that has an official license from the U.S. State Department, like Insight Cuba, which recently became the first company authorized to run Cuba tours under the new policy.
+You'll need to travel with a Cuba travel organization that has an official license from the U.S. State Department, like Insight Cuba and Central Holidays.